kullna/.github/profile/README.md

 # The Kullna Programming Language Project

-Welcome to the **Kullna Programming Language Project** - an open-source initiative that makes learning to code fun and easy for everyone!
+Welcome to the **Kullna Programming Language Project** - a free-to-use and open-source initiative that makes learning to code fun and easy for everyone!

 ## :star: Our Mission